mvolkmann/blog/src/rust.md

 **Learning Curve:**

 The learning curve for Rust is quite high.
 It may be too much effort to bring an entire team up to speed on using it.
+Just learning how to use strings in Rust is a challenge.
-For example, developers must constantly decide whether values or references should be passed to functions.
+Developers must constantly decide whether values or references should be passed to functions.
-The reason is that by default all values are passed by value, but nearly always it is best to pass non-primitive values by reference.
+They must think about whether values have sizes that are known at compile-time.
+And generics are used heavily (for example, in error handling), and often generic types are nested.

 **Processor target:**